baneteasnow/baneteasnow.github.io/_pages/now.md

 last_modified_at: 2024-05-13
 published: true
 # 1
-booktitle1: "Kendin Olmanin Dayanilmmaz Hafifligi"
+booktitle1: "Conversations About The End of Time"
-bookyear1: 2024
+bookyear1: 200p
-author1: "Ferhat Jak Icoz"
+author1: "Jean-Claude Carriere, Jean Delumeau, Umberto Eco, Stephen Jay Gould"
-sayfa1: 240
+sayfa1: 264
-pageread1: 152
+pageread1: 7
 # 2
 # booktitle2: "The Upgrade - How The Female Brain Gets Stronger and Better in Mid-life and Beyond"
 # bookyear2: 2023